 6. Sell your old clothes on eBay.
 All of my eBay earnings go into Paypal & then that account is all I can use for clothes.
 My main problem my clothes spending.

-7. Save money on food by switching to Hello Fresh! (use code RYAMEEH for $40 off your first week!)
-Meals are $9.99 each.
+7. Save money on food by switching to Home Chef! (use code EMERSON80 for $80 off your first purchase) Meals are around $9.99 each.
 So how do you save?
 You don’t waste/throw away food.
-For Hello Fresh you only get the food you NEED for the meals!
+You only get the food you NEED for the meals!
 I was starting think I might as well throw away the head of lettuce when I got it!
-We eat at home a lot more!
-If you have a Hello Fresh meal that is restaurant quality why do you need to go out?
+I eat at home a lot more!
+If you have a Home Chef meal that is restaurant quality why do you need to go out?

 8. Cut out alcohol or drink at home.
 Drinks are expensive when you go out to eat!
 I cut out alcohol all together.
 Blog post on that coming soon.